 If you cannot come to an agreement, you should try mediation first.
 If that is unsuccessful, the courts will become involved and will issue a court order based on what it sees as appropriate.

 Do not be forced by your partner to agree on custody without professional advice if the divorce is not amicable.
-If your child has always been with you, forcing them to spend 50/50 time with the other parent can be very stressful for them.
+If your child has always been with you, forcing them to spend 50/50 time with the other parent can be very stressful and damaging for them.

 3. Emotional Devastation